 Map your form fields to match the external field names you set up in your Pardot form handler.

 Remember that your email field should be mapped as "email."
-Click Save at the bottom of the HTTP connector configuration page to save the connector's settings.
+Click Save at the bottom of the HTTPS connector configuration page to save the connector's settings.

 Checkboxes are set up a bit differently to send the data from the HTTPS Connector to Pardot.

 Next you'll set up your field in the connector.
 In this example, tfa_2 is a checkbox field called Attend with two options, Yes and No. You'll need to use either True/False or 1/0 in the connector setup and create those custom fields within Pardot.